c2is/dl/README.md

 # dl
-Web application which permit to download files by shortened url.
+Web application which permits to download files by shortened url.
 It automatically zip folders.

 The main feature come from the file named mapping.txt based on that format: